 Trump rips into British left-wing critics Khan, Corbyn in press conference

-President Trump on Tuesday, in a press conference with outgoing U.K. Prime Minister Theresa May, ripped into his British left-wing critics, saying that the anti-Trump politicians are a "negative force" -- and confirmed that he had snubbed the leader of the opposition Labour Party when he sought a sit-down.
+President Trump on Tuesday, in a press conference with outgoing U.K. Prime Minister Theresa May, blasted his British left-wing critics as a "negative force" -- and confirmed that he snubbed the leader of the opposition Labour Party when he sought a sit-down.

-"I don't know Jeremy Corbyn, never met him, never spoke to him, he wanted to meet today or tomorrow and I decided I would not do that," Trump told reporters at a press conference.
+"I don't know Jeremy Corbyn, never met him, never spoke to him -- he wanted to meet today or tomorrow and I decided I would not do that," Trump told reporters at the London press conference.

+"I think that he is, from where I come from, somewhat of a negative force.
+I think people should look to do things correctly as opposed to criticize.
+I really don't like critics as much as I like and respect people who get things done," he said.

-Corbyn, the leader of the opposition Labour Party and a veteran left-wing activist, was attending an anti-Trump protest as the press conference was ongoing.
+Corbyn, the Labour Party leader and a veteran left-wing activist, was attending an anti-Trump protest as the press conference was ongoing.
 Trump also took another shot at longtime foe and London Mayor Sadiq Khan, who had also opposed Trump's visit to Britain.

 "I don't think he should be criticizing a representative of the United States that can do so much good for the United Kingdom," Trump said.
 "He's a negative force, not a positive force."

-Of the mayor, Trump said: "He's done a poor job."
+Of the mayor, Trump said: "He's done a poor job, crime is up, a lot of problems."

+May was similarly critical of the left-wing detractors.
+While noting differences with the Americans on issues such as Iran and the Paris climate deal, she highlighted the importance of the special relationship between the two countries to British citizens at home and abroad and to the British economy as a whole.

+"That is a relationship that we should cherish, it is a relationship we should build on and should be proud of," she said.

 The press conference comes amid a three-day state visit for Trump, which has included a meeting with Queen Elizabeth II and a state dinner at Buckingham Palace.
 He will mark the 75th anniversary of D-Day in Portsmouth, before traveling to France to take part in celebrations there.